Decaying superfluid turbulence near an anomalous non-thermal fixed point: Incompressible energy spectrum

 \section{Incompressible energy spectrum}

-Throughout this work we have discussed the emergence of Kraichnan-Kolmogorov scaling in the moments of the velocity circulation, cf.~\Fig{fig_2}, since performing the analysis in position space provides a higher resolution of IR scales.
+Throughout this work we have discussed the emergence of Kraichnan-Kolmogorov scaling in the moments of the velocity circulation, cf.~Fig.~2 of the main text, since performing the analysis in position space provides a higher resolution of IR scales.
 Notwithstanding this, turbulent scaling is usually also studied using the radial spectral energy distribution, which, in a stationary inverse cascade of a classical incompressible fluid in $d=2$, exhibits the scaling law $E(k)\sim k^{-5/3}$ \cite{Kraichnan1967a,Leith1968a.PhysFl11.671,Batchelor1969a.PhysFl12.II-233}.
 For our dilute superfluid, we expect to recover the scaling behavior in the incompressible energy spectrum which we can determine by decomposing the kinetic energy into a `classical', $E_\mathrm{cl}$, and a `quantum' part, $E_\mathrm{q}$, by means of the Madelung transformation of the field in terms of density and phase,

-Following \cite{Nore1997a.PhysRevLett.78.3896}, we can furthermore Helmholtz decompose $\vb{w}_\mathrm{cl}=\sqrt{\rho_2} \, \vb{v} = \vb{w}_\mathrm{ic} + \vb{w}_\mathrm{c}$ into a divergence-free, i.e., incompressible, and a curl free, compressible contribution, whereby the amplitude factor guarantees that the respective kinetic energies add up to $E_\mathrm{cl}$.
+The `quantum' part $E_\mathrm{q}$ gives rise to the `quantum pressure' in the hydrodynamic description of the Bose gas and reflects the system's response to spatial gradients in the density \cite{Nore1997a.PhysRevLett.78.3896}.
+One furthermore Helmholtz decomposes $\vb{w}_\mathrm{cl}=\sqrt{\rho_2} \, \vb{v} = \vb{w}_\mathrm{ic} + \vb{w}_\mathrm{c}$ into a divergence-free, i.e., incompressible, and a curl free, compressible contribution, whereby the amplitude factor guarantees that the respective kinetic energies add up to $E_\mathrm{cl}$ \cite{Nore1997a.PhysRevLett.78.3896}.
 The contribution to $E_\mathrm{cl}$ from the divergence free flow yields the incompressible kinetic energy

-as well as its corresponding energy spectrum $E_\mathrm{ic}(k)$, which is shown in \Fig{fig_5} at logarithmically spaced times.
+as well as its corresponding energy spectrum $E_\mathrm{ic}(k)$, which is shown in \Fig{fig_14} at logarithmically spaced times.
 Deep in the IR, i.e., below the inter-defect scale, the spectra exhibit a steeper scaling following the Kraichnan-Kolmogorov power-law $\sim k^{-5/3}$ as can also be taken from the spectra multiplied by $k^{5/3}$ shown in the upper-right inset.
 At intermediate scales, between the inter-defect and the healing scale, we find the scaling $\sim k^{-1}$ of the velocity field of a single vortex.
 Beyond the healing scale, one would expect the vortex core scaling $\sim k^{-3}$, which we, however, cannot reproduce due to our limited numerical resolution in the UV.